 In 2013, we increased the capital investment to Tangshan Yian with the total amount of \$4 million, which we lent to Tangshan in 2010.
 In the same year, we lent Tangshan Yian \$1 million to be used for sales and marketing spending and other corporate purposes operational activities.
-In December 2015, Sinovac entered into an equity interest transfer agreement with Beijing Kuai Le Xing Biotech Co., Ltd. to transfer Sinovac's 100% equity interest in Tangshan Yian Biological Engineering Co., Ltd. to Beijing Kuai Le Xing Biotech Co., Ltd. for consideration of RMB13.0 million (\$1.9 million).
+In December 2015, Sinovac entered into an equity interest transfer agreement with Beijing Kuai Le Xing Biotech Co., Ltd. to transfer Sinovac's 100% equity interest in Tangshan Yian to Beijing Kuai Le Xing Biotech Co., Ltd. for consideration of RMB13.0 million (\$1.9 million).
 As of the date of this annual report, we have received RMB11.0 million (\$1.7 million) and the remaining RMB2.0 million (\$0.3 million) is receivable from Beijing Kuai Le Xing Biotech Co., Ltd. The disposal of Tangshan Yian was completed in February 2016.
-As a result, Tangshan Yian's operating results and cash flows are presented as discontinued operations in Sinovac's financial results.